The Ultimate Guide to Shopping in Rarotonga & the Cook Islands [2023]© CookIslandsPocketGuide.com

 1. While many stores accept MasterCard and Visa, make sure you have cash available, especially for the markets and the outer islands – find out more in What is the Best Way to Pay in Rarotonga & the Cook Islands?

-2. Haggling the price is not customary in the Cook Islands
+2. Haggling over the price is not customary in the Cook Islands

 4. Most souvenirs will pass through biosecurity when you arrive home (such as in New Zealand, for example), just remember to declare any shell or wood products